"you" means the user of our website or the Spotlight Services,

 - Legitimate interest - We will only rely on legitimate interests where the processing of your data is not overridden by your interests or rights and freedoms.
 This means that we may need your information and use in a way that can reasonably be expected as part of us running Spotlight and does not materially impact your rights, freedoms or interests.

-- For example, we may use your information to build a more accurate picture of you to better inform our business decisions.
+- For example, we may use your information to build a more accurate picture of you to better inform our business decisions, or to provide you with relevant product or service offerings.

 We will collect personal information from you when you: